philippeloe/moser/README.md

 ## 💿 Setup
 __1. Set up an environment__ <br>
-Create a new environment, you may also give the environment a different name.
+Create a new environment, you may also give the environment a different name:
 ```
 conda create -n moser python=3.10
 ```